Grabsky/Recipes/README.md

 ]
 ```
 #### 2.3.2.
 Tag Choice
 Can be used to select individual group of items.
-Recipe will compare items based on their material.
+Recipe will compare items based on their type.
 ```json5
 "input": { "tag": "minecraft:boats" }
 ```